allison-lowe/random-airport-generator/README.md

 ## How to Use

 Using Airport Generator is easy.
-Simply click the "Generate Airport" button to see a randomly selected airport displayed on the screen.
+Simply click the plane to see a randomly selected airport displayed on the screen.
 You can click the button as many times as you like to generate new airports.

 ## About the Data